Skip to main content

 }

-Runs when a specific input receives data.
+Runs when a named input receives new data.
+The most common pattern for processing pipelines.

 use cerulion_core_v2::prelude::*;

-/// Processes each frame as it arrives
+/// Processes each frame as it arrives β€” no polling, no timers

 #[node(trigger = "frame")]